 Consider out of home childcare

 In the same vein, if you stay at home or work from home (like me), hiring out of home childcare allows you to be at home, in your comfortable quiet place, without the children.
 This can be a game changer for getting things done and feeling like YOU.
-You can clean in peace, you can sit down and watch a tv show, take a nap, read of your back porch.
+You can get your work done, clean in peace, sit down and catch up on Netflix, read a good book on your back porch....or gasp...take a nap!
 There is something about being in your house alone that is extra special - and hard to achieve once you have a partner and kids!

 Recharge on the Go